wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 ## Cartes Bancaires

-MultiSafepay provides the Visa test credantials to test the payment method Cartes Bancaires.
+MultiSafepay provides the Visa test credentials to test the payment method Cartes Bancaires.

 Cartes Bancaires is shown as a payment option on the payment page of MultiSafepay only after: